-We first tested our algorithms using a training route of approx. 60 m through Stanmer Park (50.8634175 deg, -0.093938 deg), a grassy area with some trees shown in in Fig. 5b.
+shown in in Figure 5B.
 As a training set we gave the robot two passes through the route.
 Training images were gathered every 200 msec providing a dataset of 778 images (across the two passes).
 To assess performance, we drove the robot once more across the route and extracted test positions every 200 msec.
-The view from each test position was rotated through 360° and the best matching heading recovered from the Infomax and Perfect Memory algorithms.
-The resultant headings are shown by the arrows in Fig. 6a.
-Both algorithms perform comparably with mean errors across the test route of 19.4° and 21.4° for the perfect memory and Infomax algorithms, respectively.
+The view from each test position was rotated through $360^{\circ}$ and the best matching heading recovered from the Infomax and Perfect Memory algorithms.
+The resultant headings are shown by the arrows in Figure 6A.
+Both algorithms perform comparably with mean errors across the test route of $19.4^{\circ}$ and $21.4^{\circ}$ for the perfect memory and Infomax algorithms, respectively.
 The Infomax network is however faster: the mean calculation time per image was 8.8 ms compared to 14.4 ms for perfect memory.
 Note also that whereas for perfect memory, computation time scales linearly with the number of training images, it is constant for Infomax as the network size is fixed.
 Hence, for routes with thousands of images (i.e. with a longer route or recording at a greater frame rate), Infomax would have a considerable efficiency advantage.

 To assess how compact the route memory can be and, as a corollary, how quickly our algorithm can run, we repeated our analysis using ANNs with decreasing numbers of units in the hidden layer.
 The results are shown in Fig. 7.
 Surprisingly, the performance is somewhat insensitive to the number of hidden units with similar performances being seen for as few as 10 units.
 Going much lower than this seems to result in somewhat erratic performance which can be seen by the increasing spread in the data.
-The higher spread is significant, as we are more concerned with the
+The higher spread is significant, as we are more concerned with the number of large errors rather than small ones, as large errors disproportionately lead to failure.

-Fig. 6 Route navigation on an autonomous robot. a: Both perfect memory and Infomax provide accurate directions over the ca. 60 m route illustrated in Fig. 5b.
-The red and green lines (the latter is largely obscured by the red) show two passes over the route used for training, the blue shows performance for perfect memory and orange for Infomax.
-Note that blue and orange routes start at the same starting position as red and green training routes, but have been displaced as they would otherwise obscure each other; the axes are purely for scale.
-The arrows show the estimated heading direction given at each test point for the two algorithms. b: Closednumber of large errors rather than small ones, as large errors disproportionately lead to failure.
 It may be that the performance of the larger networks would improve with more training data or in different environments, which we will investigate in future work.
 However, the performance for small networks is very promising as the network calculations scale roughly linearly with the number of hidden units, with small networks providing very rapid heading estimates (approx 0.3 ms per image for the network with 10 hidden units).
 Having many heading estimates in a short space of time can be very useful in avoiding catastrophic errors as the image data can be very noisy between timesteps due to uneven ground and sudden lighting changes such as lens flare, as it allows the agent to poll across multiple samples and discard noisy estimates.